Jules Haley – Counsellor and qualified online therapist, Walthamstow, East London, E17

 You have the right to know what personal information I hold, why I hold it, how it is stored, who has access to it, and for how long I hold it.
 I will keep the following personal information so that I can work safely and professionally with you, in line with the guidelines of the British Association for Counselling and Psychotherapy (BACP).

-- Your name, address, gender and pronouns – I keep this information in paper form in a locked filing cabinet, only I will see this information.
-These are kept separate from your session notes.
+- Your name, address, gender and pronouns, date of birth – I keep this information in paper form in a locked filing cabinet and in WriteUpp.
+Only I will see this information.
 I will keep this personal information for seven years from the end of our work together and after that time it is destroyed.
 This is required by my professional liability insurer and by my professional organisation (BACP).
-My supervisor has your first name and phone number kept in their locked filing cabinet but not your surname or address.
-My supervisor keeps this information so that you could be contacted in case I became suddenly ill or other emergency, as required by my clinical will.
-My supervisor will destroy the personal information when you and I finish our work.
+The Appropriate Person in my clinical will has your name, phone number and email address kept securely so that you could be contacted in case I became suddenly ill or other emergency.
+They will destroy the personal information when you and I finish our work.

-- Your phone number and email address – I keep this information in paper form in a locked filing cabinet separate from your session notes, and in my mobile phone.
+- Your phone number and email address – I keep this information in paper form in a locked filing cabinet separate from your session notes, in WriteUpp, my computer and in my mobile phone.
 My phone is locked with a passcode when I am not using it.
 Your email address is held in my Gmail account.
 Neither my computer nor my mobile are shared with anyone else.
 This information is needed in case I have to contact you (for example for rescheduling sessions or sending an invoice).
 I also keep your email address in case we agree to work therapeutically via email, either as a regular arrangement or just occasionally.
-I will remove this personal information from WriteUpp and paperform after 7 years from the end of our work together.
+I will delete this personal information from WriteUpp and paperform after 7 years from the end of our work together.

-- Emergency contact’s name and phone number (if you wish) – I keep this information in paper form in a locked filing cabinet along with your name and contact details.
+- Emergency contact’s name and phone number – I keep this information in paper form in a locked filing cabinet along with your name and contact details and in WriteUpp.
 It is unlikely that I would ever use this information, but I hold it in case I become concerned for your welfare and I cannot get hold of you.
 You and I may agree together on some other reason that I might contact this person, based on your best welfare.
-When we finish working together, I will delete this personal information.
+When we finish working together, I will delete this personal information after seven years.
 Only I will see this information.

-- Relevant medical information – I keep this personal information in paper form in a locked filing cabinet along with your name and contact details.
+- Relevant medical information – I keep this personal information in paper form in a locked filing cabinet along with your name and contact details and in WriteUpp.
 It may be relevant to keep or share certain medical information if you have any health conditions such as seizures, diabetes, etc which may impact a session, or you have any allergies that I should be aware of.
 Only I will see this information and I will delete this personal information when we finish working together after seven years.

 - Website –My website is hosted WordPress, who adhere to the requirements of GDPR.
 None of your personal information is stored on my website, other than to momentarily collect and send it to my Gmail account for the purposes of our initial contact.

 Your Rights under GDPR